 The correlation between projected half hourly wholesale electricity prices and solar exports also has an influence on FiT rates that are based on projected prices that are solar weighted.
-Figure 3 summarises how the correlation between wholesale electricity prices and solar exports across the year have changed between our 2020/21 final report and the current final report.
+Figure 4 summarises how the correlation between wholesale electricity prices and solar exports across the year have changed between our 2021/22 final report and the current draft report.

-Figure 3: Comparison of correlation between wholesale electricity prices and solar exports exports are positively correlated, which has the effect of raising the solar-weighted FiT during this time, as in the 2020/21 final report.
+Figure 4: Comparison of correlation between wholesale electricity prices and solar exports prices and solar exports during overnight periods, similar to the 2021/22 final report.
+This has the effect of raising the solar-weighted FiT during this time.

-Overall relationships between wholesale electricity prices and corresponding solar exports in the current report are the same as in the 2020/21 final report: solar exports are anti-correlated during the whole period, during peak periods and during shoulder periods.
-This has the effect of lowering solar-weighted FiTs during these times.
-During off-peak periods wholesale electricity prices and solar
+While the overall relationships between prices and exports relative to the 2021/22 final report are the same, there is now far stronger anti-correlation during the whole, early evening and day periods.
+This has the effect of lowering the solar-weighted FiTs to a greater extent than previously during these periods.
+There is small positive correlation between wholesale electricity

-17 Projected 2020/21 prices from previous final report are escalated at an assumed CPI of 2.5% to put into (\$ 2021/22)
+Projected 2020/21 prices from previous final report are escalated at an assumed CPI of 2% to put into (\$ 2022/23)